 He knew, of course, it wasn’t the cream.
 It’s never the cream.

 I stood there, wilted.
 A swarm of thoughts surrounded me, and I took some time to filter through them while putting pen to journal paper.
-Below, some insights that I am burnishing as I head into the holiday season, when stress levels can run high and interactions with others can run amok.
+Below, some insights as I head into the holiday season, when stress levels can run high and interactions with others can run amok:

-My first rivulet of thought was: how could I let a total stranger upset me in this way?
-I do not think I did anything wrong, but — at worst — I introduced a thirty second delay into her life, and her response was disproportionate.
-I rationally see that I should be able to let her aggression bounce right off me, as it was unmerited and seemingly blindly directed.
-This reminds me of one of themes I have returned to month after month in my mid-to-late 30s, as I try to unstrap myself from the habit of self-blame: You cannot control the behavior of others.
+How could I let a total stranger upset me in this way?
+At worst, I introduced a thirty-second delay to her errand, and her response was disproportionate.
+I wish I were able to make like a duck and let her aggression slip right off my back, as it was unmerited and blindly directed.
+This reminds me of one of major themes of my 40s, as I work to unstrap myself from the habit of self-blame: You cannot control the behavior of others.
 Her flare-up said little about me and a lot about her.

-My second, and more generous, thought: the holidays can be stressful, and people act in weird ways during them.
-I should give her a grace note and move on with my life.
+My second, more generous, thought: the holidays can be stressful, and people act in weird ways during them.
+Let me give her a grace note and move on with my life.
 Maybe she was about to hit the road for a ten hour drive and I was inching her closer to rush hour.
 Maybe it’s the first Thanksgiving she’s spending on her own.
 Trust me, I can invent a thousand sob stories that will sufficiently fill in the blank.
-It is hard, though, to extend that kind of understanding when you are offered something entirely different.
-Still, it’s a north star, and something I hope to keep in the front of my mind during this season in particular.
 This is a time that calls for a gentle headspace.

 Which brings me to my final thought: we publish the good news.
 Yesterday, I took my children to see a staged performance of “A Year with Frog and the Toad” (an adaptation of the series by Arnold Lobel) at Imagination Stage.
 It was adorable, with clever sets and silly lyrics and actors who gave it their all.
 The performance tracks frog and toad around a calendar year, cycling through all the seasons, and ends with a darling Christmas cheer song that felt like the perfect way for us to ease into the holidays.
 My children were transfixed!
 The only reason I knew about this performance was because one of my neighbors generously offered us four tickets.
 I do not know this particular neighbor very well and was touched that she’d thought of us.
 I sat in the theater and thought how special it was to watch my son double over in laughter, and climb onto my lap during “the scary part,” and kick off the holiday season in this festive way, all because of my neighbor’s generosity.